Rachel is a senior developer at a business intelligence firm.

 What Rachael’s describing is object permanence – what isn’t seen isn’t remembered.
 Quite literally, when she was in deep work, if the software was hiding away in the background, she’d forget to track.
 And it was this need for a physical prompt to help her track time to hit her goals that led Rachael to discover Timeular and has led to minute-accurate time data that she habitually tracks each day.

-On a really good day she can optimize for 5 hours straight of deep work (compare that with the max.
-15 minutes she’s able to focus at a time on a really bad day).
-Though with ADHD she’s also careful not to get too ingrained in a bout of hyperfocus (notifications help her with that).
+On a really good day she can achieve five hours straight of deep work, a stark contrast to the 15 minutes or less that she can achieve on a really bad day.
+As is important with ADHD, Rachael is careful to not get too ingrained in a hyper-focused state and setting up notifications helps her with this.

 If you too are struggling with object permanence, Rachael has another great tip – this time for getting things out of her head for later so she’s not distracted by them.
 “I have a ‘distraction inbox’.
-When a thought crosses my mind, I write it down on a bit of paper and throw it in the inbox for later”.
+When a thought crosses my mind, I write it down on a bit of paper and throw it into the inbox to look at later”.